noisiver/codebase/Bash/AzerothCore/README.md

 - `./azerothcore.sh all`: Run through all of the parameters listed above except `restart`

 Running the script without any parameters will print a list of the parameters too.

+The `stop` and `restart` parameters will send a shutdown command to the world server to allow it to shut itself down.
+The script then gives the server 30 seconds to shut down before it kills the process.